 Some banks, brokers and other nominee record holders may be participating in the practice of "householding" proxy statement and annual reports.
 This means that only one copy of our Proxy Statement and Annual Report to Stockholders may have been sent to multiple stockholders in your household.
-We will promptly deliver a separate copy of either document to you if you contact the Secretary at the following address or telephone number: 5115 Ulmerton Road, Clearwater, Florida 33760, telephone number (727) 384-2323.
+We will promptly deliver a separate copy of either document to you if you contact the Secretary at the following address, telephone number or email: 5115 Ulmerton Road, Clearwater, Florida 33760, telephone number (727) 384-2323, email address investor.relations@apyxmedical.com.
 If you want to receive separate copies of this Proxy Statement or the Annual Report in the future, or if you are receiving multiple copies and would like to receive only one copy per household, you should contact your bank, broker or other nominee record holder, or you may contact the Company at the above address or telephone number.